 First, they should introduce sick pay and income support for all, including those working on insecure contracts.
 Like Norway, this should extend to full pay rate for a minimum of 20 days, with the self-employed receiving 80% of their average income over the last 3 years.
 The UK’s minimum pay of £94.25 should be raised to reflect a reasonable minimum living wage.
 Businesses will need additional support for this purpose.

-A version of this blog was first published in the Independent on 18 March 2020.
-Written by Anna Thomas and Sir Chris Pissarides.
+A version of this blog post was first published in the Independent on 18 March 2020.
+Written by Anna Thomas and Professor Sir Christopher Pissarides.